Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Salads – Greek salad, Israeli salad, or cauliflower tabbouleh all pair well with the gyros.

-- Vegetables – Keep it simple with roasted broccoli, sauteed zucchini, or roasted eggplant.
+- Vegetables – Keep it simple with roasted broccoli, a zucchini side dish, or roasted eggplant.

 - Potatoes – French fries are common when gyros are served as street food.
 I prefer healthier rutabaga fries.